nais/doc/docs/vulnerabilities/explanations/README.md

 * 🔐 Verification that the software hasn’t been tampered with
 * 📦 Details about dependencies and their origins

-In SLSA, attestations are crucial because they allow organizations to trust the software they are using or distributing.
+In [SLSA](#slsa) attestations are crucial, because they allow organizations to trust the software they are using or distributing.
 These attestations can be checked to ensure that the software supply chain follows the necessary security standards and to reduce the risk of supply chain attacks.